munificent/game-programming-patterns/book/bytecode.markdown

     * *You have to handle syntax errors.* This is one of the most important and most difficult parts of the process.
 When users make syntax and semantic errors -- which they will, constantly -- it's your job to guide them back onto the right path.
 Giving helpful feedback isn't easy when all you know is that your parser is sitting on some unexpected punctuation.

     * *It will likely turn off non-technical users.* We programmers like text files.
-Combined with powerful command-line tools, we think of them as the LEGO blocks of computing: simple but easily composible in a million ways.
+Combined with powerful command-line tools, we think of them as the LEGO blocks of computing: simple but easily composable in a million ways.

         Most non-programmers don't think of text like that.
 To them, it feels like filling in tax forms for a robotic auditor that yells at them if they forget a single semicolon.